togwar/W7-W2K8R2-ESU/README.md

 # Check your system architecture to see if you need the 32-bit/x86 or 64-bit/x64 version of the required files.
+# The listed packages are intended for Windows 7 and Windows 2008 R2, in Brazilian Portuguese.
 # Reboot every time when request.

 # Instructions PREREQUISITES: